LafeLabs/thing/scrolls/pireplicate.md

 Steps to set up software on pi server:

-1. put raspbian on the SD card
+1. put raspbian on the SD card [flash images onto SD cards using Raspberry Pi Imager](https://www.raspberrypi.org/documentation/installation/installing-images/)
 2. boot system, set it up
-2. install apache and php
+2. install apache and php(see below)
-3. install geometron
+3. install geometron(see below)
-4. install button control scripts
+4. install button control scripts(see below)
-5. get IP address of server and write it on the unit
+5. get IP address of server and write it on the unit(see below)

 ## apache and php install code, to be copy/pasted into terminal on pi: